syncfusion-content/winui-docs/winui/Ribbon/Backstage.md

 * Through back button click event

-You can open or close the backstage view dynamically using `BackButtonClick` event.
+ The backstage view can be opened or closed dynamically using `BackButtonClick` event.

 {% tabs %}
 {% highlight xaml %}